hwtam/run-the-testcases-automatically-for-c-/README.md

 # Run the testcases automatically for c++

 Feel tired of typing "pa1 < testcase/input01.txt > myOutput01.txt" again and again?
 Use this simple python program to do it automatically!
-Basically for hkust students taking comp c++ courses
+Basically for hkust students taking comp c++ courses (I don't know how other school are doing XD)

 ## How to use?
 - Put the 'batch.py' into the same folder of your main c++ program